-You must have a 2.50 (or better) UCF cumulative GPA.
+You must have a minimum 2.50 overall cumulative GPA.
 You must be free of any current violations, or sanctions, with the Department of Housing and Residence Life and the Office of Student Conduct at time of application, offer, and start of employment.
 This will include possessing a current clear status with both departments in regards to disciplinary probation.

-Both references listed must be non-family members.
-We prefer that at least one of your references if from the UCF community (i.e. faculty, staff, advisor, club president, Orientation Leader, Peer Mentor, etc.).
+References must be non-family members.
+We prefer that at least one of your references if from the UCF/Valencia community (i.e. faculty, staff, advisor, club president, Orientation Leader, Peer Mentor, etc.).
 Please select references who can speak to your leadership experience and relevant skills.

-Yes.
-Every year the position is new and you would need to apply again.
+Every year the position is new and you would need to apply and interview again.

 No, you will have to arrange for your own transportation and parking needs.

 You can change your direct deposit information on the myUCF portal.